EvgeniyMukhamedjanov/liquid-ajax-cart/docs/guide.md

 Use the [`getCartState`](/reference/getCartState/) function to get the current state.

-If you want to run your Javascript code every time when the state is changed — use the [`subscribeToCartStateUpdate`](/reference/subscribeToCartStateUpdate/) function to subscribe to state updates.
+If you want to run your JavaScript code every time when the state is changed — use the [`subscribeToCartStateUpdate`](/reference/subscribeToCartStateUpdate/) function to subscribe to state updates.

 </div>
 <div class="{{ right_column_classes }}" markdown="1">